XYIAN/market-mage/README.md

 - Get market analysis and trend predictions
 - Track historical notes and learn from past decisions
 - Generate new insights when needed
+- Limited to 5 refreshes daily for cost control

 #### 📰 **Live News Feed**